Most meals begin as ideas.

 Which stuffing did you choose?
 Tell us in the comments below.
 Don’t forget to rate the recipe, because we love your feedback.

 Photos by Katherine and Eddie D’Costa, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published by Shanna Mallon on August 14, 2012.
-Last updated: April 27, 2020 at 21:25 pm.
+Last updated January 25, 2020.
 With additional writing and editing by Katherine and Eddie D’Costa and Allison Sidhu.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.